 The excess cost reimbursement is set yearly by the State of Connecticut.
-It represents the amount reimbursed by the State to school districts for special education costs incurred over and above the base line cost of 4.5 times the prior year's per pupil expenditure (known as the "threshold").
-The per pupil expenditure includes tuition, transportation, and other support services.
-The education budget is responsible for the threshold and any portion of cost that is over the threshold and not reimbursed by the State
+This percentage represents the amount reimbursed by the State to school districts for special education costs incurred over and above the base line cost of 4.5x the prior year's per pupil expenditure per year (known as the "threshold").
+The education budget is responsible for the threshold and any portion of cost that is over the threshold and not reimbursed by the State.
+The dollars vary year to year and any changes in the reimbursements amount directly impacts the total BOE budget bottom line.

-The State's appropriation for the Excess Cost Grant varies year to year and any changes in the reimbursements amount directly impacts the total BOE budget bottom line.
-The reimbursement is computed based on the total of all the State's districts special education expenditures that are above each districts' threshold, for costs paid for all out of-district and in-district eligible special education students.
+The reimbursement is computed based on the entire State's special education expenditures that are above the districts' thresholds, and covers all costs paid for by districts including tuition, transportation, and other support services for all out of-district and in-district eligible special education students.
 In theory, the Excess Cost Grant was designed to reimburse districts for 100% of these excess costs; however, the actual amount reimbursed above the threshold to the district has historically fallen about 25% below full legislative funding.

-Due to the historical trend, the Board of Education's budget assumes a grant reimbursement of 75% for budgeting purposes.
+For the 2019-20 school year, the BOE grant reimbursement budget was 75% while the actual was 70.89%.
 Since the Special Education Excess Cost Grant comes directly to the Board of Education as a reimbursement and varies year to year, the district is unable to accurately plan for a consistent amount annually.
 Any changes in the State reimbursement level impacts the BOE budget because it means that less or more money (if the percentage changes, there could be an decrease or increase) will be reimbursed.
 Therefore the BOE is responsible to make up any difference with non-special education dollars.